u66u/cielo/docs/Compiler design.md

 Pipeline: parsing -> HIR -> CoreHIR -> TypedHIR -> Core (fw) -> ... -> ANF, etc.
 Only for passes that actually need it.
 Otherwise reuse IR struct from a previous pass.

+## Implementation constraints (v0/v1)

+Authoritative policy is in `docs/Decisions.md`.

+- Keep style conservative and explicit by default.
+- Use advanced syntax patterns only when they materially improve safety/correctness or remove repeated bug-prone code.
+- Enforce phase integrity:
+  - phase-specific ID newtypes at transformation boundaries
+  - analyses inseparable from the IR they were computed against
+  - pass artifacts exposing phase-typed accessors only

 ## Modules

 Basically rust's system.
 File = module, `mod`/`pub`/`use` are name resolution, crates are compilation units.
 For v0/v1 we don't care, just single file compilation.